 After a few years, the 509th PIA requested that the website be expanded and made the official website of the 509th PIA.
 The original site became a subpage of the Association site.
 On the site he provided news about the Association and its members, a page for the history of each era of the 509th, a link to the active duty units of the 509th, a link to the Association store while it was in operation, and a page with applications for members to join.
 On the site LTC Anderson display photos provided by veterans.
 He recently added a link to allow for online payments of dues.

-In 2009, MAJ Anderson was made an Honorary Member and Trustee of the 509th PIA.
+In 2009, LTC Anderson was made an Honorary Member and Trustee of the 509th PIA.
 In 2015 he was additionally appointed as a 509th PIA Historian.
 He volunteers his time to work with 509th Veterans and families to record Veterans oral histories on the website and help families learn more about family members service.
-MAJ Anderson has taken many trips with Veterans and family members to Europe to conduct private battlefield tours, research and participate in commemorative events.
-MAJ Anderson has given several presentations on the 509th PIB in WWII and has contributed to several books on the subject.
+LTC Anderson has taken many trips with Veterans and family members to Europe to conduct private battlefield tours, research and participate in commemorative events.
+LTC Anderson has given several presentations on the 509th PIB in WWII and has contributed to several books on the subject.

 ©2006 509thgeronimo.org.
 All Rights Reserved.